-Lynn Wheeler, pianist, has taught in Seventh-day Adventist music educator and performer who taught for over fifty years, teaching at two academies and at Columbia Union College, now Washington Adventist University, and Pacific Union College.
+Lynn Wheeler was a Seventh-day Adventist music educator and performer who taught for over fifty years in two academies and at Columbia Union College, now Washington Adventist University, and Pacific Union College.
 He taught at WAU for four years and at PUC for a record 45 years before retiring in 2017.
-He served as music chair at PUC for 24 years - the longest tenure in music chairmanship there since Noah Paulin, who retired in 1944 after thirty years as chair.
+He served as music chair at PUC for 24 years - the longest tenure in music chairmanship there since Noah Paulin, who had retired in 1944 after thirty years as chair.

-Lynn started piano lessons at eight and studied with a neighbor, Ruth Lafayette.
+Lynn started piano lessons at eight, studying with a neighbor, Ruth Lafayette.
 He then continued at Columbia Academy, taking piano lessons from Frankie Booth Reis, Mordent Goodnough, and Lillian Pettibone.
-While he initially planned to attend Laurelwood Academy, which was closer to his home, a visit from Archie Devitt, band director at Columbia Academy, and an offer to work as his band assistant, he went there instead.
+While he had initially planned to attend Laurelwood Academy, following a visit from Archie Devitt, band director at Columbia Academy, and an offer to work as his band assistant, he went there instead.
 He later talked about that experience:

-I enjoyed working for him and he soon had me playing trombone, trumpet and other instruments.
+I enjoyed working for Archie and he soon had me playing trombone, trumpet and other instruments.
 I even bought my own oboe, thinking I might pursue a career as a band director.
 When he moved to Campion Academy at the beginning of my senior year, I followed him and graduated from there in 1961.
-Although I intended to go to Walla Walla College, now University, that fall just before the school year started the principal at Campion invited me to teach piano at the academy, which I did for most of that school year.
-The next school year I enrolled at WWC.
+Although I intended to go to Walla Walla College, now University, that fall ,just before the school year started, the principal at Campion asked me to teach piano at the academy, which I did for that school year before enrolling at WWC the next school year.

-While teaching at CUC, he completed an M.Mus. in piano performance at the Catholic University of America in Washington, D.C., in 1970.
+While teaching at CUC, he completed a Master of Music (M.Mus.) in piano performance at the Catholic University of America in Washington, D.C., in 1970.
 He accepted a position at Pacific Union College in 1971 to teach piano and music history and completed a Doctor of Musical Arts (D.M.A.) in piano performance at the University of Oregon in 1976.
 He would later take lessons from and study in master classes with noted pianists Leon Fleischer, Charles Rosen, Lili Krause, Stewart Gordon, Francis Bittner, Bernard Abramowitch, and Julian White.

-Wheeler has conducted master classes and concertized extensively both as a soloist and an accompanist throughout the U.S. and in several foreign countries.
-Many of his students have won in state, regional, and national competitions and are teaching at academies, colleges, and universities, and in private studios around the world.
+Lynn conducted master classes and concertized extensively both as a soloist and an accompanist throughout the U.S. and in several foreign countries.
+Many of his students won in state, regional, and national competitions and are teaching at academies, colleges, and universities, and in private studios around the world.

-He has been listed in Who's Who in American Colleges and Universities, the International Who's Who in Music and Musicians Directory, American Keyboard Artists, and Who's Who in Entertainment.
-He has served as President of both the Napa Branch of the Music Teachers Association of California and District Seven (Redwood Empire) of the California Association of Professional Music Teachers and was a charter member of the International Adventist Musicians Association (IAMA), serving as its president from 2009 to 2019.
+Lynn was listed in Who's Who in American Colleges and Universities, the International Who's Who in Music and Musicians Directory, American Keyboard Artists, and Who's Who in Entertainment.
+He served as President of both the Napa Branch of the Music Teachers Association of California and District Seven (Redwood Empire) of the California Association of Professional Music Teachers and was a charter member of the International Adventist Musicians Association (IAMA), serving as its president from 2009 to 2019.